katsel/informatica-2016-arduino/README.md

   * Arduino should output its IP address
   * Ping Arduino from your computer to test connectivity
   * Start a web server on Arduino

+Open a command line and try to access the web server at the given URL

+    $ curl 10.42.0.130
+    Guckuck!

+The serial console of the Arduino IDE will display

+    GET / HTTP/1.1
+    Host: 10.42.0.130
+    User-Agent: curl/7.50.1
+    Accept: */*